sarbaaz0303/instagram-bot/README.md

-Too Lazy to write documentation\n
+Too Lazy to write documentation
 Sorry
-I will do it in the Future\n
+I will do it in the Future